-FFY23 CHILE Plus PROPOSES TO:
+CHILE Plus PROPOSES TO:

-- 1. Continue existing strategies already in place from FFY22; - 2.
-Maintain and expand the reach of CHILE Plus to include adoption and integration of the program into at least 75% of the 186 HS programs in New Mexico.
-This includes the adoption and implementation of the CHILE Plus program with its evidence-based nutrition and physical activity curriculum, PSE components, and integration into the policy (e.g., CHILE Plus is adopted as the nutrition and physical activity program into ECE center or home policy and procedures), system (CHILE Plus professional development training included in each in-service), and environment (e.g., changes in grocery stores) of the ECE setting and surrounding community; - 3.
-Amend the CHILE Plus Curriculum to create Modules 9-12, which will add 32 additional nutrition lessons and accompanying parent engagement materials to be carried out over the course of one year.
-This will allow the transitioning of CHILE Plus into a three-year, rather than a two-year curriculum.
-This is in response to demand from existing HS partners, particularly those who have been implementing CHILE Plus for several years.
-There will be additional lessons targeting more fruits and vegetables as well as flexibility to reflect seasonality and availability of produce.
-The CHILE Plus team will conduct a formative evaluation to identify four (4) new fruits and four (4) new vegetables to target for increased consumption by young children for addition to the CHILE Plus curriculum.
-Assessment will consider seasonality/availability and the use of New Mexico-grown produce will be highlighted when feasible.
-CHILE Plus will develop these materials and disseminate/evaluate implementation of this amendment to the curriculum; - 4.
-Develop and test new intervention strategies that combine both nutrition education and physical activity at HS, such as gardening.
-The CHILE Plus team will conduct a formative evaluation to include a literature review and gather stakeholder input related to the content of the CHILE Plus gardening.

-5. Continue to work with UNM's NM Nutrition and Obesity Policy Research and Evaluation Network (NOPREN) Advisory Group, a community of practice related to nutrition and obesity prevention policies in New Mexico's ECE settings.
-This will support the work of CHILE Plus, particularly as the program develops new curricula and materials for early childhood providers across different settings and sectors.
+- 1. Continue existing strategies already in place from FFYs 22 and 23; - 2.
+Maintain and expand reach of CHILE Plus to include adoption and integration of CHILE Plus into at least 75%% of the 186 HS programs in New Mexico.
+This includes the adoption and implementation of the CHILE Plus program with its evidence-based nutrition and physical activity curriculum and PSE components, and integration into the policy (e.g., CHILE Plus is adopted as the nutrition and physical activity program into ECE center or home policy and procedures), system (CHILE Plus professional development training included in each in-service), and environment

+(e.g., changes in grocery stores) of the ECE setting and surrounding community

+- 3. Amend the CHILE Plus Curriculum to create Modules 9-12, which will add 32 additional nutrition lessons and accompanying parent engagement materials to be carried out over the course of one year, effectively transitioning CHILE Plus into a three-year, rather than a two-year curriculum.
+This is in response to demand from existing HS partners, particularly those who have been implementing CHILE Plus for several years, for additional lessons targeting more fruits and vegetables, and for flexibility to reflect seasonality and availability of produce.
+In FYs 23-25, the CHILE Plus team will conduct a formative evaluation to identify four new fruits and four new vegetables to target for increased consumption by young children and add to the CHILE Plus curriculum.
+Assessment considered seasonality and availability, and highlights use of New Mexicogrown produce when feasible.
+CHILE Plus will develop these materials and disseminate and evaluate implementation of this amendment to the curriculum - 4.
+Develop and test new intervention strategies that combines both nutrition education and physical activity at HS, such as gardening and active/educational video games.
+As part of the three-year plan in FY24, the CHILE Plus team will conduct a formative evaluation to include a literature review and gather stakeholder input related to the content of the CHILE Plus gardening.
+In FY25, CHILE Plus will test the content with Early HS partners. - 5.
+The CHILE Plus team is a part of UNM's NM Nutrition and Obesity Policy Research and Evaluation Network (NOPREN) Advisory Group, a community of practice related to nutrition and obesity prevention policies in New Mexico's ECE settings.
+In FYs24 and 25, CHILE Plus expects to continue the work of this group as a community of practice for early childhood nutrition in New Mexico, as it will support the work of CHILE Plus, particularly as the program develops new curricula and materials for early childhood providers across settings and sectors.
 There is currently no other network of experts supporting those working in child nutrition in New Mexico.
-This will include a listserv and meetings as feasible so the need for extensive funds is not anticipated for this effort.
+This will include a listserv and meetings as feasible, so the need for extensive funds is not anticipated for this effort.